So, how much does a website cost per year?

 If you build your website a la carte with self-hosted WordPress (even if it’s with a “builder“), then you can control a lot of your costs and get access to a lot of features that a hosted website builder might take away (e.g., actually having a custom domain or SEO features).

-If you want the super-short version, use my Website Cost Calculator to figure out your own numbers.
+If you want the super-short version, skip down to the Website Cost Calculator to figure out your own numbers.

 The Long Answer to Website Costs Per Year